ellisp/frs-r-package/README.md

-# pssmisc-r-package
+# frs-r-package
-R package for miscellaneous functions associated with Peter's Stats Stuff
+R package for miscellaneous functions associated with the Free Range Statistics blog

 ## Modulus transformation